 - After this course, participants will be able to describe 4 activities that support acquisition of new phonemes.

 Teresa Farnham, MA, CCC-SLP

-A graduate of Case Western Reserve University, Teresa (Terri) Farnham has been practicing speech-language pathology for more than 40 years in a variety of settings, including 20+ years in schools.
+Teresa Farnham has been practicing speech-language pathology for more than 40 years in a variety of settings, including 20+ years in schools.
 She is currently in private practice with Clarity for Communication LLC.
 She has presented around the United States on professional issues, speech sound disorders, and augmentative and alternative communication.
-She is a past President, Conference Chair and SLP-At-Large of the Ohio School Speech Pathology and Educational Audiology
+She was the 2018 recipient of the Patricia C. Lindamood Clinical Leadership Award.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.

 To ensure you are ready to participate, please complete our short Test Drive to prepare your computer to view the course.

 Login and logout times will be recorded and documented.